 Need to talk?

-Harassment Advisors are elected by the Students' Union, and have been trained by the University on dealing with cases of harassment.
+Harassment Advisors have been trained by the University on dealing with cases of harassment.
 Students may consult them confidentially about any issues involving harassment, and advice may be sought from them without invoking a formal complaints procedure.
 The Harassment Advisors are:

 Further information about the College’s harassment procedures can be found in the Student Handbook and you can view the Harassment Policy and Procedure here